CloudLabs-MOC/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

 # Challenge 1: Getting Started with GitHub Copilot - Solution Guide

-## Task 1: Setup Github Copilot in VS Code
+## Task 1: Set up GitHub Copilot in VS Code

 In this task, you'll be installing the GitHub Copilot extension in VS Code.